About the Department

 Hundreds of residents participate in sports and aquatics programs.
 Adult sports leagues involve hundreds of teams in mens, womens and coed football, basketball, baseball, softball, volleyball and roller hockey.

 Golf and tennis enthusiasts enjoy play on five public golf courses, and 69 tennis centers and courts located throughout the City.
 The Department oversees one of the world's busiest municipal golf system.

 Belmont Plaza Pool, Silverado Park Pool, King Park Pool, Millikan and Jordan High School Pools in the summer, offer swim lessons.
 The Leeway Sailing and Aquatics Center offers classes in all types of water craft operation.
 School break aquatics camps for youth and teens are offered.
 The Department has five launch ramps for boaters to access the ocean.

-Senior Citizens access social services and recreation programs at Long Beach Senior Center, Chavez, El Dorado, McBride, Silverado and Bixby Parks.
+Senior Citizens access social services and recreation programs at Long Beach Senior Center, Chavez, El Dorado, Houghton, McBride, Silverado Parks and the Expo Center in Bixby Knolls.
 Knowledgeable staff and volunteers assist patrons with utility tax exemptions; and an Information and Referral service answers questions about legal matters, social and health services.

 Adaptive recreation programs are offered for pre-school, youth, and adults including opportunities to develop music and art abilities, improve fitness levels and sports skills, and enjoy social interaction in the community.